-Obesity and diabetes are registering steady increase in Bengal and other parts of India.
+Obesity and diabetes are registering a steady increase in Bengal and other parts of India.
 It makes complete sense if Bengalis try to be a little conscious about what they eat.
 Bengalis have been strong preservers of their culture and traditions.
 However, food is an area where Bengalis need to compromise a bit in order to stay healthy and enjoy their soil’s specialties.
 It’s all about embracing sustainability and modern Bengal has it in its spirit.

 How is an Ideal Bengali Diet Plan for Weight Loss made?

 An ideal Bengali diet plan for weight loss can be designed keeping in mind the person’s individual requirements.
-Every person has different caloric requirement.
+Every person has a different caloric requirement.
 This requirement is based on various factors like age, sex, medical conditions, activity levels, metabolism, etc. To lose weight in a healthy manner, calculate your BMR (Basal Metabolic Rate).
 This will help you in knowing how many minimum calories your body requires in order to function properly.